Building Permits and Development Permits

 3. If the project is commercial, complete a fire safety plan.
 This is not required for residential projects.

-4. An invoice will be sent by e-mailed for permit fees and security deposits.
+4. An invoice will be sent online for permit fees and security deposits.
 All fees must be paid before the permit is issued.

-Yes - if you plan to demolish something larger than 144ft2.
+Yes - if you plan to demolish or relocate something larger than 144ft2.

 • a Building Permit (to ensure Alberta Building Code standards are followed); and